Can we make an educated guess of how someone is going to vote based solely on their demographics?

 How Do We Vote?

 Use your knowledge of US politics, the internet, and your textbook to answer the questions below.
 Predict how the people below will vote in the 2016 presidential election: D=Democrat; R=Republican.
 Highlight each demographic feature of each person listed below and put the letter D or R above each feature.
 In other words, in question 1 below, female, Jewish, New York City are demographic features of this voter.
 Extension: Write the % likelihood that each person will vote.
 For example, you might think that the person in question 1 has about a 78% likelihood of voting.
 Use your text and the 2016 exit polls to complete this assignment.
 You can take an online quiz version of this exercise!
+And here's some fun voter id cards you can cut out, give to students, and have them place under the titles, Republican and Democrat.
+Enjoy!

 1. I am a female Jewish lawyer who lives in New York City.